 VI.
 Board of Directors

-The Board of Directors will have no more than nine members including the five elected
+The Board of Directors will have no more than eleven members including the four

 VII.
 Terms of Office

-B. The immediate past president serves as an ex-officio member of the Board of Directors.
+B. The immediate past president serves as an ex-officio/non-voting member of the Executive Committee and Board of Directors.

 VIII.
 Duties of Officers

 A. The president presides at all meetings of the members and of the Board of

 Directors.
 The President appoints chairpersons for all committees except the